How are LTL freight rates calculated?

 The base rate of your shipment depends on the weight, distance, and destination of your shipment.
 Then, carriers will adjust this rate to maximize truckload volumes or to balance trucks and freight on certain routes or lanes.

 Want to get an approximate shipping price?
-Get an instant freight quote!
+Get an instant LTL rate!